Distract Large Language Models for Automatic Jailbreak Attack: Details of Judgement Model

 \section{Details of Judgement Model}

+ChatGPT or GPT-4 can be used as an evaluator, however, they might give exaggerated scores or reject the evaluation task due to the sensitive contents in some cases \cite{yu2023gptfuzzer,li2023deepinception}.
+Moreover, the API expense of proprietary LLMs is high.
+Following \citet{yu2023gptfuzzer}, we finetune the pretrained DeBERTaV3-large model \citep{he2021debertav3} as the judgement model in this work.
+Different from GPTFuzzer which formulates the evaluation as a text classification task based on the response only, we adopt a sentence pair classification task to evaluate with both the malicious request and the model response.
+Specifically, the malicious request is formulated as the first sentence in the pair, while the corresponding response is treated as the second.

-In our preliminary experiments, we employ baseline judgment models such as ChatGPT, GPT-4 and the classifier in GPTFuzzer for \mname and generate responses for malicious requests.
-We collect 1400 request-response pairs and manually label them.
+We collect 1400 request-response pairs in our preliminary experiments and manually label them.
 We reserve two subsets, each of 200 samples, as the validation and test set, while the remaining 1000 instances, combined with 7700 samples sourced from \citet{yu2023gptfuzzer}, are utilized as the training dataset.
-For the fine-tuning process, we employ the DeBERTaV3-large model.
 The training is conducted for 15 epochs using a batch size of 16.
 The learning rate is configured as 1e-5 and the maximum sequence length is set to 2048.
+The fine-tuned model achieves a 98.0\% accuracy and 2.0\% false positive rate on the test set.
+To investigate how judgement models influence performance, we further evaluate \mname with different judge models in Appendix~\ref{sec:many_judge_models}.

 We evaluate the classification performance of our judgement model against three baselines on the test set.
 For ChatGPT and GPT-4, we use the below prompt to instruct the model:

 The results are presented in Table~\ref{tab:judge}.
 As can be seen, our judgement model surpasses all baselines in accuracy, TPR and FPR.
 GPT-4 demonstrates notable capabilities in detecting jailbroken responses, albeit with a performance only below our DeRoBERTa model.
 However, GPT-4 has higher costs and longer response and waiting times.
 Therefore, we have selected the finetuned DeRoBERTa model as our judgement model.